 Docker Compose provides a variety of commands for managing your containers.
 Some of the most commonly used commands are:

-: Stop all services defined in thedocker-compose.yml
+• docker-compose stop: Stop all services defined in the docker-compose.yml file.

-: Remove all containers, networks, and volumes created by thedocker-compose up
+• docker-compose down: Remove all containers, networks, and volumes created by the docker-compose up command.
+Use the -v flag to remove volumes as well.

-: Execute a command in a running container.
+• docker-compose exec: Execute a command in a running container.

 H. Scaling Services